umassd-dataviz/CIS-470-TermTest/README.md

 ## Part 1

- 1. Draw the Flow Graph for each one of the codes (Code-1 and Code-2) and upload in myCourses (20 Points)
+ 1. Draw the Flow Graph for each one of the codes (Code-1 and Code-2) and upload in myCourses.
+(20 Points)

- 2. Identify every unique path for the provided codes and upload in myCourses e.g. {
+ 2. Identify every unique path for the provided codes and upload in myCourses.
+(20 Points) e.g. {
   Path_1: [1,2,3...],
   Path_2: [1,2,3...],
-  ...
- }(20 Points)
+  ...}

- You can add the Flow Graphs and Paths in 1 Word Document or PDF and upload in myCourses
+ **You can add the Flow Graphs and Paths in 1 Word Document or PDF and upload in myCourses**

 ## Part 2